 Water and electricity supply

 Uniquely for such projects in rural areas of The Gambia there is a 24/7 permanent water supply.
-Therefore a high-tank with a capacity of 16,000 liters was built, which is fed via a pump from a deep.
+Therefore a high-tank with a capacity of 16,000 liters was built, which is fed via a pump from a deep well.
 A solar energy system, which was extended for the last time in November 2015 to an output of 20 kilowatts and corresponding solar batteries (2,800 Ah) ensures 24-/7 uninterrupted power supply.
-In The Gambia big cities only have access to area-wide electrical power supply.
-In the villages Jahaly and Madina there is no electricity.
+In February 2019 Jahaly Health Centre was connected to the public power grid.
+In the villages Jahaly and Madina most families can’t afford the connection to the power grid.
 Water has to be pumped from wells by hand.